oroinc/documentation/user/back-office/sales/orders/create.rst

    c) **Overridden Shipping Cost Amount**: If required, override the shipping cost by adding your own value.

    .. image:: /user/img/sales/orders/orders_create_shippinginfo2.png
-      :alt: The shipping options displayed after clicking the Calculate Shipping button.
+      :alt: The shipping options are displayed after clicking the Calculate Shipping button.

-8. In the **Additional** section, enter additional details, if required (e.g. PO number, Do Not Ship Later Than date, payment term, and warehouse to ship items from), and add notes for the customer.
+8. In the **Additional** section, enter additional details, if required (e.g., the PO number, the Do Not Ship Later Than date, the payment term, and the warehouse to ship the items from), and add notes for the customer.

 9. In the **Order Totals** section, review the final amount.

 10. To save the order, click **Save** on the top right of the page.

-The new order is now created.

 .. hint::